Hope the PDGA approves of kids under 13 here.

 Other Thoughts: Long have I wished for a course on the Outer Banks, and Casey Logan Park exceeds my dreams.
 The OBX is naturally a tough environment for disc golf: sandy; forested and boggy where it's not sandy; and all land at a high premium, no matter how scrappy and buggy.
 I followed rumors of OBX disc golf on the message boards here, with expectations for a scruffy pitch and putt at best, if a course ever came to fruition.
 Well the course at Casey Logan park ain't scruffy at all and while it is mostly par 3 disc golf, it's par 3 with a lot of style and shine.

 Two things stand out at Casey Logan.
 The first is the care and amenities.
 Two distinct concrete tee pads for most holes, both with excellent signage.
 A warm-up basket and a hole 19 cool-down basket.
-An increasing number of holes with two baskets, and a few more with multiple pin positions.
+An increasing number of holes with two baskets.
 Lots of benches.
 Lots of landscaping to the keep the fairways fair.
 A whole lot of work and love has gone into this course.

 The second thing is the landscape, and that's more of a mixed bag, depending on your taste.
 The course plays through a maritime forest, and only one hole is open.
 The rest are all in the woods, and some could be a bit boggy.
 Yet even here the work of the caretakers shines through, with stepping stones and bridges where needed.
 The designers made the most of the environment they had to work with, with a wide variety of shots needed off the tee, a couple elevated baskets, and one elevated tee on the one open hole.
 Every hole but one is par 3, yet I used most of my bag on this course.
 Mistakes will be punished on a course like this, but all of the fairways are reasonable with due consideration for your tee shot, and disc loss is probably not frequent.
 Big arms may not need their drivers much, however.
 This course will reward touch and a strong putting game more than distance.